biigle/user-storage/README.md

 1. Run `composer require biigle/user-storage`.
 2. Add `Biigle\Modules\UserStorage\UserStorageServiceProvider::class` to the `providers` array in `config/app.php`.
 3. Run `php artisan vendor:publish --tag=public` to refresh the public assets of the modules.
 Do this for every update of this module.
 4. Set the environment variables `USER_STORAGE_STORAGE_DISK` and `USER_STORAGE_PENDING_DISK` to the names of the storage disk for user storage files and for pending storage requests, respectively.
 The same disk can be used for both.
+The content of the storage disks should be publicly accessible.
+Example for a local disk:
+    ```php
+    'user-storage' => [
+        'driver' => 'local',
+        'root' => storage_path('app/public/user-storage'),
+        'url' => env('APP_URL').'/storage/user-storage',
+        'visibility' => 'public',
+    ],
+    ```
 5. In the php.ini, configure `post_max_size` and `upload_max_filesize` to allow file uploads of your desired size.
 Maybe also configure `upload_tmp_dir` to point to a local disk partition with enough space for all temporary upload files.
+In addition, configure the corresponding settings of the web server.

 ## Developing